 Hashimoto’s disease is a thyroid problem that is often misdiagnosed or treated incorrectly in the medical community.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Scottsdale, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.

 Are you on antidepressants when the real problem is your thyroid gland?
 One of the symptoms of hypothyroidism can be depression, and many patients that come to me on antidepressants really need treatment for thyroid problems.
 So why is this often missed by laboratory testing?

 Hashimoto’s thyroiditis is the most common type of thyroiditis covering approximately 80% of thyroid patients.
 It is an autoimmune disease in which the body turns against itself, creating antibodies that attack the thyroid gland.
 Most people with Hashimoto’s develop hypothyroidism and must take thyroid hormone replacement therapy.